Department of Defense

 The CREAM Scholars Program in Secure Embedded Systems is a scholarship for service program to attract and support students pursuing undergraduate and graduate degrees in electrical and computer engineering.
 ‘The purpose of the program is to increase the number of qualified students entering the fields of information assurance, information technology, and cybersecurity to meet the DoD's increasing dependence on cybersecurity for war fighting and the security of its information infrastructure.
 Morgan State University was recently designated a Center of Academic Excellence in Cyber Defense in 2016.
 The CREAM Scholarship Program pays full cost of tuition, book allowance, healthcare and an annual stipend to award recipients.
 In addition, each student will be provided a laptop and faculty mentorship throughout their tenure in the program.

-The funds for the CREAM Scholarship Program is made possible through the Department of Defense (DoD) Information Assurance Scholarship Program (IASP).
+The funds for the CREAM Scholarship Program are made possible through the Department of Defense (DoD) Information Assurance Scholarship Program (IASP).

 Undergraduate Support includes full tuition, related fees, $20K annual stipend, laptop, book allowance